pr-tw/Open-Source-Guide-to-Documentation/src/writing/index.md

 ## Using headings and subheadings to organize your content

 Turning an outline into headings and subheadings keeps your documentation focused and on tasked.
-Your users can benefit from headings and subheadings as they can quickly scan the document to find answers to their questions.
+Your users can benefit from headings and subheadings, as they can quickly scan the document to find answers to their questions.

 ## Using examples and code snippets to illustrate your points